amwellius/MPC_SPS_2024/README.md

 TO DO LIST:
   - create a MAP of the track and control the car according the map and the real data
   - experiment with different CORR thresholds and windows on the real track
-  - command line command to print segments of the map
-  - add recovery conditions check if correlation is not found after a specific distance
   - clean up the code

 TO DO LIST for the last week:
   - test different CW and SW and DS to get the right SAD threshold!
   - test different time intervals for car control and ADC
+  - add ADC values as a safety to override reading-map-changing speed too much

 CURRENTLY IN PROCESS:
   - fiding a new lap start - tunning